-In 1957, the Soviet Union launched the Sputnik space satellite, sending shock waves across the United States.
-But the Sputnik satellite served an additional purpose: catalyst for the American space program.
+In 1957 the Soviet Union launched the Sputnik space satellite, sending shock waves across the United States.
+But the Sputnik satellite served an additional purpose: as a catalyst for the American space program.

 Also in 1958, the Senate created the Committee on Aeronautical and Space Sciences to serve as a standing committee on space.
 After Sputnik, Johnson made space funding one of his top priorities and worked with fellow senators Robert Kerr and Styles Bridges, chairman and ranking Republican member, respectively, of the Senate Committee on Aeronautical and Space Sciences, as well as several entrepreneurs and businessmen, to raise support for the space program.
 Senator Margaret Chase Smith was another lifelong supporter.

 The following year, NASA issued its "Long Range Plan of 1959."
 It declared eight explicit goals, including human space travel.
 A committee was formed in 1960 called "The Presidents Science Advisory Committee," and it issued its "Report of the Ad Hoc Panel on Man-in-Space."
 Here it made clear its support for a man to orbit the earth, circumnavigate the moon, and to land on the moon.
 President Dwight Eisenhower balked at the bulky price tag, however, refusing to "hock my jewels" to finance it.1

 When John F. Kennedy became president in 1961, he challenged Congress to send a man to the moon.
 Before taking any action, he asked Vice President Lyndon Johnson to speak with the council to forge a consensus in support of the goal.
 Once he had Johnsons assurances that they were in agreement, Kennedy addressed a joint session of Congress on May 25, 1961, and asked the nation to "commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth."